JennyLi2/Web-Interface-for-Remote-Python-Computation/readme.md

 You may want to create a virtual environment before installing Flask.
 See the [official documentation](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/#create-and-use-virtual-environments) for more information.

-To install flask:
+To install Flask:
 ```
 pip install flask
 ```

-Confirm if flask is installed:
+Confirm if Flask is installed:
 ```
 flask --version
 ```

 **3. Start the web server**

-Make sure you navigated to the project folder before running the command.
+Make sure you navigate to the project folder before running the command.
 ```
 flask run
 ```